TheMellyBee/TheMellyBee/README.md

 - 👋 Hi, I’m @TheMellyBee
-- 👀 I’m interested in Network Science including AI, Machine Learning, Graph Databases, and Data Analytics.
+- 👀 I’m Applied Science including AI, Machine Learning, Graph Databases, and Data Analytics and brining it to production in Machine Learning.
 I love to see how everything integrates together.
-- 🌱 I’m currently learning Neo4j and Web Scraping.
+- 🌱 I’m currently learning Neo4j and lauching web services.
 - 💞️ I’m looking to collaborate on climate change or ecological projects.
 Including working with researchers and non-profits.
 - 📫 How to reach me:
       - LinkedIn: MellyBDev